 Registration Assistance Online Form

 NEUR 4980 Undergraduate Research in Neuroscience Approval Online Form

 In conjunction with your faculty research mentor, complete this form for approval to register for NEUR 4980 Undergraduate Research in Neuroscience.
 Before submitting this form, you should first contact a Neuroscience faculty member to supervise this course for you.
 Both the faculty supervisor and the Undergraduate Program Director, Dr. Joe Normandin, will need to provide approval.
 You will be notified via email once the registration authorization has been approved.
 Please also note that a maximum of 5.0 credit hours from NEUR 4980 can be applied to your Area G3 Neuroscience-related Electives requirement.
 For more information on undergraduate research in the Neuroscience Institute, visit: https://neuroscience.gsu.edu/undergraduate-research/

 Collegiate Neuroscience Society

-The Collegiate Neuroscience Society (CNS)] is a GSU undergraduate neuroscience club that sponsors service and social activities and a number of neuroscience education and career panel events.
+The Collegiate Neuroscience Society (CNS) is our largest undergraduate neuroscience club that sponsors service and social activities and a number of neuroscience education and career panel events.

 Nu Rho Psi